jackhuynh95/nuxt3-starter/README.md

 - 🏎 Zero-config cloud functions and deploy

-- 🦾 TypeScript, of course
+- 🦾 TypeScript, of course...

 ## Plugins